Hi, I am Mofei!

 • Call: Make the phone call to the garage door system (ensure the number is saved in your contacts).

-This ensures that the geofence only triggers the call if the phone is in the “in-car” state.
+That way, the geofence only triggers the call if the phone is actually in the car.

 Final Result

-With this setup, my life became much smarter:
+With this setup, the workflow became much less annoying:

 1. When I get in the car, the phone automatically marks the “in-car” status.